This article introduces new contributors to the process of editing existing pages and creating new ones.

 To edit a page:

-- Click the Edit button near the top right corner of the page.
+- Click the Edit button in the article header of the wiki page.

 - The page then reloads, with an editing interface where you can add or delete information directly.

 - Add paragraphs, delete text, insert headings, and perform more of the basic functions involved in writing and editing.

 - Click the Preview button, within the editing function at the top or bottom of the page.

 - This opens the preview page, showing your revisions in a new window, or tab.

 - Each time you click this button, it refreshes your preview page with the latest changes.

 Be careful!
 Previewing a page does not save your progress.
 Don't close the editing tab until you've saved your work.